theakman2/node-modules-webant/README.md

 ## Handlers

+By default, webant only allows you to `require` javascript files.
+You have to install the appropriate *handler* to `require` additional types of files.

 Handlers are NodeJS modules which take care of requiring different types of files.
-For example, webant has a built in CSS handler that makes it possible to require CSS files.
+For example, the JSON handler allows you to `require` JSON files.

-A number of handlers are built in to webant:
+A wide variety of handlers are officially being maintained:

 * [CSS](https://github.com/theakman2/node-modules-webant-handler-css)
 * [Handlebars](https://github.com/theakman2/node-modules-webant-handler-hbs)